The Deep Power of Joy

 Poor Pepys.
 No one told him that the day he chose to come to the synagogue was Simchat Torah, nor had he ever seen in a house of worship anything like the exuberant joy of the day when we dance with the Torah scroll as if the world was a wedding and the book a bride, with the same abandon as King David when he brought the holy ark into Jerusalem.

 Joy is not the first word that naturally comes to mind when we think of the severity of Judaism as a moral code or the tear-stained pages of Jewish history.
 As Jews we have degrees in misery, postgraduate qualifications in guilt, and gold-medal performances in wailing and lamentation.
 Someone once summed up the Jewish festivals in three sentences: “They tried to kill us.
 We survived.
 Let’s eat.”
 Yet in truth what shines through so many of the psalms is pure, radiant joy.
 And joy is one of the keywords of the book of Devarim.
-The root s-m-ch appears once each in Genesis, Exodus, Leviticus and Numbers, but twelve times in Devarim, seven of them in our parsha.
+The root ‘s-m-ch’ (the root of the word simcha, joy) appears once each in Genesis, Exodus, Leviticus, and Numbers, but twelve times in Deuteronomy, seven of them in our parsha.

 Happiness (in Greek eudaemonia), Aristotle said, is the ultimate purpose of human existence.
 We desire many things, but usually as a means to something else.
 Only one thing is always desirable in itself and never for the sake of something else, namely happiness.

 There is such a sentiment in Judaism.
-The biblical word for happiness, Ashrei, is the first word of the book of Psalms and a key word of our daily prayers.
+The biblical word for happiness, ashrei, is the first word of the book of Psalms and a key word of our daily prayers.
 But far more often, Tanach speaks about simchah, joy – and they are different things.
 Happiness is something you can feel alone, but joy, in Tanach, is something you share with others.
-For the first year of marriage, rules Devarim (24:5) a husband must “stay at home and bring joy to the wife he has married.”
-Bringing first-fruits to the Temple, “You and the Levite and the stranger living among you shall rejoice in all the good things the Lord your God has given to you and your household” (26:11).
-In one of the most extraordinary lines in the Torah, Moses says that curses will befall the nation not because they served idols or abandoned God but “Because you did not serve the Lord your God with joy and gladness out of the abundance of all things” (28:47).
+For the first year of marriage, rules Deuteronomy (24:5) a husband must “stay at home and bring joy to the wife he has married.”
+Bringing first-fruits to the Temple, “You and the Levite and the stranger living among you shall rejoice in all the good things the Lord your God has given to you and your household” (Deut.
+26:11).
+In one of the most extraordinary lines in the Torah, Moses says that curses will befall the nation not because they served idols or abandoned God but “because you did not serve the Lord your God with joy and gladness out of the abundance of all things” (Deut.
+28:47).
 A failure to rejoice is the first sign of decadence and decay.

 There are other differences.
 Happiness is about a lifetime but joy lives in the moment.
 Happiness tends to be a cool emotion, but joy makes you want to dance and sing.
 It’s hard to feel happy in the midst of uncertainty.
 But you can still feel joy.
 King David in the Psalms spoke of danger, fear, dejection, sometimes even despair, but his songs usually end in the major key: